Alfred Breslauer

-Alfred Breslauer (June 23, 1866 – March 19, 1954) was a German architect of Jewish origin.
+Alfred Breslauer (23 June 1866 – 19 March 1954) was a German architect of Jewish origin.

 Life

 Breslauer was born in Berlin and studied architecture at the Technische Hochschule Charlottenburg.
 During his studies he became a member of the Akademischer Verein Motiv.
 After his studies, he initially worked as a trainee architect and assessor in the Prussian civil service, including in the Prussian Ministry of Public Works in Berlin.
 In 1897 he left the civil service and became an employee of the well-known architect Alfred Messel.

 From 1901 to 1934 he worked independently with the architect Paul Salinger - his brother-in-law.

 In 1921 Breslauer was appointed as a member of the Prussian Academy of Arts.
-On December 9, 1933, he was expelled from the Academy by the Nazis because of his Jewish ancestry.
+On 9 December 1933 he was expelled from the Academy by the Nazis because of his Jewish ancestry.
 In 1939, he emigrated to Switzerland.

 Breslauer was married to Dorothea Lessing, a daughter of the art historian Julius Lessing.
 Their joint daughter was the photographer and art dealer Marianne Breslauer (1909-2001).

-His eldest daughter was Agathe Saulmann.
-He died in Zurich.
+His eldest daughter was Agathe Saulmann who was died in Zurich.